saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 isolated extensions without fighting the core architecture.
 Pi's model-to-extension mapping fit my use case well.

-## A real workflow: adding a feature end-to-end
+## A typical workflow: adding a feature end-to-end

-Let me show you what this looks like in practice.
-Yesterday I needed to add rate limiting to my API backend.
-Here's how the Pi flow went:
+Here's what a typical Pi session looks like.
+Say I want to add rate limiting to my API
+backend:

 > Add rate limiting to the FastAPI backend — 100 requests per minute per user, with
 > Redis backing.